-I, , depose, represent and v warrant as follows: 75008 Par and all other necessary power and company having its registered office at 12, rue de la Baume authority to execute this Notification on behalf of the Alcatel. ts set forth herein on behalf of the Alcatel.
-2 Agent") u Capitalize This Notification is directed to, 2006 ter the Escrow Agreement dated, 2006 terms not defined herein have the meanings set for , a organiz 5 among Globalstar, Inc. ("Globals orth in the Escrow Agreement. ed under the laws of France, as escrow agent (the "Escrow ar"), Alcatel and Escrow Agent (the "Escrow Agreement"). ance Report, to make the final payment or payments to uros (,000,000 €), which amount is due and payable to 4 Alcatel has elected to be paid its remaining payme ents by disbursement from the Escr ow Fund under Article of the Contract. to Section er the repayment date of the investments effected according very of this Notification), by payment to the [Alcatel Account] 6 Alcatel agrees that signatures transmitted by facsi mile will be binding on the Alcatel as if originally executed.
-7 This Notification shall be governed by French law 7.
-The exclusive place of jurisdiction on for any disputes arising out of it shall be Paris.
-E ecuted this day of Alca el Alenia Space France By: 2,1 Name: Title: 22 if in favour of Alcatel
+, depose, represent and warrant as follows:

+1. I am the duly elected of Alcatel Alenia Space France, a French company having its registered office at 12, rue de la Baume 75008 Paris, France ("Alcatel"), and I have the legal capacity and all other necessary power and authority to execute this Notification on behalf of the Alcatel.
+I have done the necessary investigation and have the knowledge to be able to make the statements set forth herein on behalf of the Alcatel.

+2. This Notification is directed to , a organized under the laws of France, as escrow agent (the "Escrow Agent") under the Escrow Agreement dated , 2006 among Globalstar, Inc. ("Globalstar"), Alcatel and Escrow Agent (the "Escrow Agreement").
+Capitalized terms not defined herein have the meanings set forth in the Escrow Agreement.

+3. The amount in the Escrow Fund is sufficient, based upon the most recent Escrow Balance Report, to make the final payment or payments to Alcatel under the Contract in the amount [or amounts] of Million Euros (,000,000 €), which amount is due and payable to Alcatel.

+4. Alcatel has elected to be paid its remaining payments by disbursement from the Escrow Fund under Article of the Contract.

+5. Escrow Agent is to pay the funds to Alcatel on [date] or on the first Business Day after the repayment date of the investments effected according to Section 1.2 of the Escrow Agreement, (which date is at least two (2) Business Days after delivery of this Notification), by payment to the [Alcatel Account] [describe other account].

+6. Alcatel agrees that signatures transmitted by facsimile will be binding on the Alcatel as if originally executed.

+7. This Notification shall be governed by French law.
+The exclusive place of jurisdiction for any disputes arising out of it shall be Paris.

+Executed this day of .

+By:

+Name: Title: